NeerajMansingh/Tree-Visualizer/README.md

 How to run it ?

 This runs on Qt.
-Open Qt and then open the .pro file and press CTRL + R which run it.
+Create a folder to store all these files.
+Then open Qt, open the folder in which all these files are stored and then open the .pro file and press CTRL + R which run it.